Activation of entanglement in generalized entanglement swapping: GENERALIZED PROTOCOL

 $\forall n\in\{1,2,\ldots,4\}$.
 From the above Eq.\ref{eq32}, we observe that each element $\Pi_n$ exhibits non-zero entanglement in the $12|34$ bipartition of the post-measurement state (Eq.\ref{eq5}) for $0 < \lambda \leq 1$.
 Even when each $\Pi_n$ is unentangled for $0 \leq \lambda \leq \frac{1}{3}$, it still demonstrates non-zero entanglement in the $12|34$ bipartition of the four-qubit post-measurement state (Eq.\ref{eq5}), except at $\lambda = 0$.

-In order to determine whether the second measurement $\mathcal{M}_2$ can disturb the post-measurement state $\rho_{14|n}$ of the first measurement $\mathcal{M}_1$ or not, we evaluate the $14|23$ bipartition entanglement of the post-measurement state of each element $\Pi_n$.
-Using Eq.\ref{eq20} we obtain the $14|23$ bipartition entanglement of the post-measurement state for each element $\Pi_n$ as:
+In order to determine whether the second measurement $\mathcal{M}_2$ can disturb the post-measurement state $\rho_{14|n}$ of the first measurement $\mathcal{M}_1$ or not, we evaluate the concurrence of $14|23$ bipartition of the post-measurement state of each element $\Pi_n$.
+Using Eq.\ref{eq20} we obtain the concurrence of $14|23$ bipartition entanglement of the post-measurement state for each element $\Pi_n$ as:

 which is non-zero for $0\leq\lambda<1$ except at $\lambda=1$.
 When $\lambda=1$, the measurement becomes a perfect Bell basis measurement, which is a projective measurement.
 If a Bell measurement is performed initially on the (2,3) pair, no subsequent measurements can affect the post-measurement state $\rho_{14|n}$.
-However, when the measurement strength is between $0\leq\lambda<1$, a subsequent measurement can disturb the post-measurement state of the first measurement.
+However, when the measurement parameter $\lambda$ is between $0\leq\lambda<1$, a subsequent measurement can disturb the post-measurement state of the first measurement.

 Now, after post-processing each measurement outcome of the first measurement (Eq.\ref{eq29}), Bob performs another measurement $\mathcal{M}_2$ on the (2,3) pair.
-We consider the second measurement $\mathcal{M}_2$ (Eq.\ref{eq13}) to be a purely separable operation.
+We consider the second measurement $\mathcal{M}_2$ to be a purely separable operation.
 The POVM elements of $\mathcal{M}_2$ are defined as:

 where $|\psi_{11}\rangle=|00\rangle$, $|\psi_{12}\rangle=|01\rangle$, $|\psi_{21}\rangle=|10\rangle$, and $|\psi_{22}\rangle=|11\rangle$.
 This measurement is a single qubit measurement performed on qubit 2 only, and does not affect qubit 3.
 Each element $E_m$ is unentangled and does not have any capacity to produce an entangled state as it is a purely separable operation \cite{cirac}.